 View the County's Face Coverings web page for additional details and resources.

 On March 13, 2020, City Manager Marc Roberts declared a local emergency to strengthen the City of Livermore's ability to respond to the coronavirus disease (COVID-19).
 This emergency proclamation (Spanish) was based upon the Alameda County Public Health Department confirming evidence of community-acquired transmission within Alameda County and the President of the United States declaring a National State of Emergency.
 This declaration was ratified by the City Council at a Special Meeting on Monday, March 16, 2020.

 On March 30, 2020, the City established a temporary moratorium on the imposition of the City's fines, penalties, and interest (Spanish) accrued due to non-payment of certain taxes and charges.
 On June 3, 2020, an amended order (Spanish) extended the end date from May 31 to September 30, 2020.
+On September 28, 2020, a second amended order extended the end date to December 31, 2020.
 A Certification of Financial Hardship application to request this assistance is available.
 Applications must be received by September 30 and only apply to charges incurred from March 17 to September 30.
 Read the press release announcing the original order.

 On April 10, 2020, the City created an order (Spanish) amending sections of the Livermore Municipal Code regarding public nuisances to include effective enforcement mechanisms for emergency summary abatement when a nuisance activity presents an imminent threat to life or public health, and to address violations of emergency orders.